 Wiring harness cable clamps with a screw mount are often used to aid in automotive wiring protection when wires are bundled using a sleeve, heat shrink tubing, or wire wrap.
 They flex at the opening to allow easy installation or removal of wire bundles.

 Some cable clamps have a hinged locking clamp that allows easy opening and secure clamping of various bundles.
 The fir tree mounted locking cable clamp is easy to install on various thicknesses of panel boards.

 For safeguarding power wiring – such as motor leads – in outdoor weatherproof electrical enclosures used in HVAC systems, an adhesive cable mount for 3-wire leads help keep power wires secure and untangled.

 One thing that's difficult for cable ties to do effectively is secure ribbon cables without bending them.
 For inside a computer chassis, wall mount rack enclosure server cabinet applications, and similar enclosures, a flat cable clamp works best.
 The ribbon cable is slid into the clamp from the side and is held in place by the tension provided by the clamps design.
 The clamp is normally an adhesive backed cable holder.

-For efficient wiring protection – whether you're routing cables, cable bundles, or speciality cables like fibre optics – cable clamps provide many options.
+For efficient wiring protection – whether you're routing cables, cable bundles, or specialty cables like fiber optics – cable clamps provide many options.
 To ensure a proper fit and wire cable clamp installation, be sure to consult the clamp manufacturer's instructions.

-When installing speciality cables – particularly with delicate data cables – make sure you're using the correct clamp for the cables involved.
-For example, follow fibre optic cable installation guidelines to make sure the cables are not damaged by using an improper cable bend radius.
+When installing specialty cables – particularly with delicate data cables – make sure you're using the correct clamp for the cables involved.
+For example, follow fiber optic cable installation guidelines to make sure the cables are not damaged by using an improper cable bend radius.

 Choosing the correct cable clamp will ensure a clean, easy-to-manage cable installation.
 Here are some simple guidelines to get you started.